We live in a world of rapidly evolving technology, and people with chronic diseases have an extraordinary opportunity to harness these advances.

 Accurate in the information they provide

-Furthermore, the ability for instant identification of symptoms, or their change would provide the opportunity to treat diseases at the onset rather than leaving a condition going undetected, or to optimize the disease management.
-Real-time analysis of what is happening in a patient’s body would then equip them with the information they need, whenever they need it most to ensure the proper care.
+Furthermore, the ability to instantly identify symptoms or changes in symptoms would boost our chances of treating diseases at their onset rather than having them go undetected, and would also optimize disease management.
+Real-time analysis of what is happening in our bodies would equip patients with the information they need, whenever they need it most to ensure proper care.

-Matching enormous quantities of data secured from wearable technologies with new found processing abilities provides us with increasing opportunities to monitor the progression and fluctuation of symptoms for each individual patient.
-This will allow the creation of ever more personalized treatment paths – bringing us into a world where hyper-personalized medicine is the norm.
+Matching enormous quantities of data secured from wearable technology with newfound processing abilities provides us with increasing opportunities to monitor the progression and fluctuation of symptoms for each patient.
+This will lead to the creation of more personalized treatment paths – bringing us into a world where hyper-personalized medicine is the norm.

 Patient and physician dialogue

-The diagnostic and monitoring tools developed as wearable technology will impact patients beyond their everyday lives to transform their relationship with their health care providers.
-The data captured will give opportunity for patients to arrive at the hospital for a consultation armed with a wide range of personal data which could even extend beyond diagnostic monitoring to psychological observations as well as a different range of potential biomarkers.
-This in turn will give far greater and instantaneous understanding of their unique portfolio of needs, allowing for more sophisticated treatment planning than current methods could ever provide.
+The diagnostic and monitoring tools developed as wearable technology will impact patients beyond their everyday lives and transform their relationships with healthcare providers.
+In the future, patients who go to the hospital for a consultation could arrive armed with comprehensive personal data that extends beyond diagnostic monitoring to psychological observations and a different range of potential biomarkers.
+This would improve and accelerate doctors’ understanding of their patients’ unique needs, allowing for more sophisticated treatment planning than current methods could ever provide.

 With the opportunity that technology brings, Novartis is committed to helping define new ways in which medicines are delivered to patients.

-These insights were taken from the European Patient Innovation Summit, a forum in which 130 patient advocacy groups from 22 countries gathered together to discuss how technology will revolutionize the journeys of patients and patient groups alike.
+These insights were taken from the European Patient Innovation Summit, where 130 patient advocacy groups from 22 countries gathered to discuss how technology will revolutionize the journeys of patients and patient groups alike.
 For more insights, watch some of the presentations.